(c) Alex Karasoulos, some rights reserved (CC BY)

 What Temperature and Humidity Does the Wild Ginger Prefer?

-Asarum canadense grows best at temperatures between 0°F and 0°F. Wild Ginger prefers humidity levels of 0–0%.
+Asarum canadense grows best at temperatures between 60°F and 75°F. Wild Ginger prefers humidity levels of 50–70%.
+A pebble tray or humidifier helps maintain adequate moisture around the plant.

 Temperature